 "Dá sa to, len to niekedy chce trocha viac času a tiež šikovných ľudí, ktorí text napíšu, zeditujú a skorigujú."

 OK, fine but let me ask you this: what problem did you solve?
 Aside from the bogus argument regarding the patriarchy, what actual issue has been addressed here?
-We are assured that the editorial team contains people capable with dealing with the stylistic problems resulting from - not to put too fine point on it - creating an entire class of indeclinable nouns.
+We are assured that the editorial team contains people capable with dealing with the stylistic problems resulting from - not to put a too fine point on it - creating an entire class of indeclinable nouns.
 I have my doubts about that and in any case, you yourself admit it takes more time and effort, and for what?
 For dealing with Grybauskaitė and Jakobsdóttir?
-All that so you end up with headlines like this?
+All that so you end up with clumsy and unnatural sounding headlines like this?

 "Prečo ľudia vidia iné veci, keď sa pozerajú na rovnaké videá zabitia Renée Good a Alexa Prettiho"